wurmlab/genomicscourse/2017/practicals/population_genetics/popgen.md

 An important population genetics measure is genetic diversity.
 Patterns of genetic diversity can be informative of a population's evolutionary past - for example, low genetic diversity may be evidence for a recent population bottleneck.
 Furthermore, the variation of diversity within the genome can be informative of different evolutionary effects, such as the strength of selection in different parts of the genome.

-We will measure FST and nucleotide diversity (a measure of genetic diversity) using the R package PopGenome.
+We will measure FST and nucleotide diversity (a measure of genetic diversity) using the R package `PopGenome`.

 In theory, the `r PopGenome` can read VCF files directly, using the `readVCF` function.
-However, because our samples are haploid, we need to use a different function, `r readData`, which requires a folder with a separate VCF for each scaffold.
+However, because our samples are haploid, we need to use a different function, `readData`, which requires a folder with a separate VCF for each scaffold.

 ```sh